varunkumardev/amitmerchant1990.github.io/_posts/2019-9-11-how-to-utilize-capsule-use-eloquent-orm-outside-laravel.md

 categories: [Laravel]
 ---

-If you love the Laravel framework or more specifically it's Eloquent ORM like I do, there's a great chance that you'd like to use this great ORM in non-Laravel PHP apps.
+If you love the Laravel framework or more specifically its Eloquent ORM like I do, there's a great chance that you'd like to use this great ORM in non-Laravel PHP apps.
 And the good news is it's rather easier than you think.
 Laravel provides a standalone pacakge called Capsule which you can use in your own project.
 It's a full database toolkit for PHP, providing an expressive query builder, ActiveRecord style ORM, and schema builder.
 It currently supports MySQL, Postgres, SQL Server, and SQLite.

 ## Installing Eloquent Capsule